MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 28-03109794634b  w1_bus_master1
 ```

+_If no directories like this appear, it signifies that your Pi isn't reading the sensor.
+There could be a number of things wrong, but that's outside the scope of this guide._

-8. Enter the unique device directory: _Since we've only connected a single 1-wire sensor, we can use the wildcard "?"_
+8. Assuming the sensor is appearing here, navigate into the unique device directory.
+Since we've only connected a single 1-wire sensor, we can use the wildcard "?" so we don't have to type in or copy/paste the entire set of random numbers:
 ```bash
 cd 28-?
 ls
 ```

-9. Run "cat" on the w1_save file to display its reading:
+9. Run "cat" on the w1_slave file to display its reading:
 ```bash
 cat w1_slave
 ```